OctopusDeploy/docs/docs/deployment-patterns/clustered-listening-tentacles/index.md

 ![](images/cluster-complete.jpg)

-## Connect Octopus Server to a Clustered Tentacle {#ClusteringTentacles-ConnectOctopusServer}
+## Connect Octopus Server to a clustered Tentacle {#ClusteringTentacles-ConnectOctopusServer}

 Login to the Octopus Portal and go to the **environments** page.
 Under the desired environment, click **Add Deployment Target**.